wvbe/kreuz/README.md

 - [Board](https://github.com/users/wvbe/projects/4/)
 - [Milestones](https://github.com/wvbe/kreuzzeug-im-nagelhosen/milestones)

-Keywords: Poisson distribution, dual-mesh tile-based terrain, behavior tree.

 ### Setup

 This is a [Deno](https://deno.land) project.
 The `library/` folder is everything you need to run this game pretty much "headless", eg. without UI.
-A front-end like HTML (`deploy/`) or ThreeJS will make the game a lot more fun, and a `Driver` specialization can bind a lot of the events that you need for that.
+A front-end like CLI (`/application/cli`), HTML (`application/debug/`) or ThreeJS will make the game a lot more fun, and a `Driver` specialization can bind a lot of the events that you need for that.

 ### Scripts